Board of Directors

 Serving as a board member for SOMO was motivation enough to fulfill his need to be more deeply connected with his clients.
 "I want to encourage people to feel good about themselves and see there is a wonderful life ahead despite perceived limitations," Andrew said.
 "The Special Olympics was, hands down, the organization which seeks to achieve this goal."

-Senior Vice President of Operations, Shop 'n Save
+Retired, Shop 'n Save

 Randy Reddick has always helped his community whenever he could.
 He has coached his children’s baseball and soccer teams, worked in their church, volunteered with the Boys and Girls Club, helped to build a house with Habitat for Humanity and rang a Salvation Army bell at Christmas.
 When his employer, Shop 'n Save, teamed up with Special Olympics Missouri, Reddick saw this opportunity as another way to give back to his community.
 Little did he know how much it would touch him.